The Core Curriculum

 Course and Curriculum Changes

-During academic year 2021–22, no changes were made to Construction Management courses and curriculum.
-A major curriculum review is scheduled to commence in AY 2022–23, applicable to new admits starting fall 2023.
-Several of the topics classes mentioned above will be re-examined and consideration of their content brought more into the core curriculum.
+A major curriculum review is scheduled to commence in AY 2023.
+Several of the topics classes mentioned above will be re-examined and consideration of their content brought more into the core curriculum (LEAN and Innovative Contracting).
+Specifically targeted are the estimating and planning/scheduling core courses that expect to have one additional credit each in content.

 Liberal Education Requirements (LE)